 Running three AI agents on a feature branch sounds like 3x throughput until two agents edit the same file and one silently erases the other's work.
 Errors in agentic systems compound, so minor issues that are manageable in traditional software derail agents entirely.
 Codex documentation and community discussions note that concurrent work on the same files routinely produces merge conflicts a human would have caught at plan time.

 The engineering response is better architecture.
 A plan-execute-validate pattern appears in research and practitioner discussions, including Megagon Labs' VeriMAP framework for verification-aware multi-agent planning.
-Intent operationalizes the pattern inside a developer workspace where agents share a living spec, run in isolated worktrees, and route work through a Verifier before anything merges.
+Augment Cosmos, a unified cloud agents platform for running coordinated agents across the software development lifecycle, operationalizes the pattern: agents share context and memory, run in isolated environments, and route work through a Verifier before anything merges.

-See how Intent's living specs keep parallel agents aligned across cross-service refactors.
+See how Cosmos keeps parallel agents aligned through shared context and tenant memory across cross-service refactors.

 Free tier available · VS Code extension · Takes 2 minutes